Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Concluding remarks

 \subsection{The choice of metric for isotropic covariance and pair correlation functions}

 Isotropic covariance functions are available for larger classes of linear networks with respect to the resistance metric than the geodesic metric, cf.\ Theorem~\ref{t:1}.
 Therefore, we are able to obtain LGCPs, ICPs, and PCPPs for larger classes of linear networks with respect to the resistance metric than the geodesic metric.
+Indeed, this kind of flexibility assumes that one uses the same covariance but in different metrics, which is a bit specific.
+Could we obtain the same flexibility with a different covariance function in the geodesic metric?
+How do we prove that it will actually be a valid covariance function?

+Various other comments in the previous sections highlighted the interest of $d_{\mathcal R}$ compared to $d_{\mathcal G}$.
+In addition we notice the following.

 Suppose $L$ is not a tree and that both $c_0(d_{\mathcal G}(u,v))$ and $c_0(d_{\mathcal R}(u,v))$ are well-defined isotropic covariance functions.
 (Recall that $d_{\mathcal G}\ge d_{\mathcal R}$ with equality if and only if $L$ is a tree, cf.\ (C) in Theorem~\ref{t:res-m}.)
 Suppose also that $c_0> 1$ and $c_0$ is a decreasing function, so $c_0(d_{\mathcal G}(u,v))\le c_0(d_{\mathcal R}(u,v))$.
 This is typical for the covariance function of the GP underlying a LGCP, ICP, or PCPP (an exception is a LGCP if $c_0$ can be negative but usually {$c_0\ge0$}).
 Consider the two LGCPs, ICPs, or PCPPs obtained by using the same type of transformed isotropic GP (or GPs) with the same mean and $c_0$-function but using the different metrics $d=d_{\mathcal G}$ and $d=d_{\mathcal R}$.
 Using an obvious notation, let us denote these two Cox processes by $X_{\mathcal G}$ and $X_{\mathcal R}$ and their corresponding pair correlation functions by $g_{\mathcal G}(u,v)=g_0(d_{\mathcal G}(u,v))$ and $g_{\mathcal R}(u,v)=g_0(d_{\mathcal R}(u,v))$.
 It follows from \eqref{e:pairLGCP}, \eqref{e:g0ICP}, and \eqref{e:pairPCPP} that {$g_{\mathcal G}(u,v)\le g_{\mathcal R}(u,v)$}, indicating that $X_{\mathcal R}$ is able to model a higher degree of clustering than $X_{\mathcal G}$.